mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Encapsulation {#encapsulation}

-This section describes the encapsulation of RTP/RTCP packets in QUIC.
+This section describes the encapsulation of RTP packets in QUIC.

 QUIC supports two transport methods: STREAM frames {{!RFC9000}} and DATAGRAMs {{!RFC9221}}.
 This document specifies mappings of RTP to both transport modes.
-Senders MAY combine both modes by sending some RTP/RTCP packets over the same or different QUIC streams and others in DATAGRAMs.
+Senders MAY combine both modes by sending some RTP packets over the same or different QUIC streams and others in DATAGRAMs.

 {{multiplexing}} introduces a multiplexing mechanism that supports multiplexing multiple RTP sessions and RTCP. {{quic-streams}} and {{quic-datagrams}} explain the specifics of mapping RTP to QUIC STREAM frames and DATAGRAMs, respectively.